 Map Showing the Percentage of Water Area Per State

-The tile-grid map (see how to make a Tile Grid Map using Excel) below shows which states are the driest (light grey and light blue) and which states are the wettest (medium and dark blues).
+The tile grid map below shows which states are the driest (light grey and light blue) and which states are the wettest (medium and dark blues).

 Only three states have 30% or more water area: Rhode Island, Michigan, and Hawaii.